chivalry/meta-python/ch_03_modules.md

   <dd>1.
 A directory of modules that also contains a `__init__.py` file</dd>
   <dd>2.
 A published Python library available for easy installation and use</dd> </dl>

 This book deals with producing the second of those definitions while this chapter deals with creating the first.
 Both of these definitions are quite entrenched in the Python community, so I doubt that the problem will be resolved any time soon.
-[Mark Pilgrim][2] uses the term ["multi-file module"][3] when he means the first definition, but this seems awkward, although I don't have a better solution.
-But finding a different term for the first definition seems wise, since PyPI is short for "Python *Package* Index."
+[Mark Pilgrim][2] uses the term ["multi-file module"][3] when he means the first definition, and while this seems awkward, I don't have a better solution.
+Finding a different term for the first definition seems wise, since PyPI is short for "Python *Package* Index."

-We're going to need to do some design work here.
+We're going to need to do some design work first.
 Our existing module has four classes: `Polygon`, `RegularPolygon` (which inherits from `Polygon`), `Square` and `EquilateralTriangle` (both of which inherit from `RegularPolygon`).
 While there are many ways we could break this up into a multi-file module, our goal will be to make the main parent module `polygons` (plural), with two submodules, `polygon` and `regularpolygon`.
 We'll place the `Polygon` class in the `polygon` module and the rest in the `regularpolgon` module.
 Our structure will therefore be something like this.

 ```
 polygons